 The School grants a specific number of sick days.
-Full time instructional employees are eligible to one day per month to up to ten days of active work during the ten-month period (a "benefit year").
+Full time instructional employees are eligible to receive one day per month up to ten days of active work during the ten-month period (a "benefit year").
 In the event that available time is not used by the end of the benefit year, employees may "rollover" all unused days for use in future benefit years.
-There is an opportunity to "cash out" unused sick days however, the employees may only cash out if they have used three days or less of their sick leave in that benefit year.
-Employees may not cash out more than ten days per school year and are required to always maintain a minimum of twenty-one unused days in order to cash out.
+Employees may "cash out" unused sick days, however, employees may only cash out if they have used three days or less of their sick leave in that benefit year.
+Employees may not cash out more than ten days per school year and are required to maintain a minimum of twenty-one unused days in order to cash out.
 The cash out value is eighty percent of their current daily rate.
 There is no termination payment for accumulated unused sick days.